E-rwinn/30-day-coding-journal/README.md

   <li><strong>Consistency:</strong> Coded or checked in every day</li>
   <li><strong>Mindset:</strong> Learned to take breaks when needed, reflect, and enjoy the process rather than rushing it</li>
 </ul>
-<p>This challenge helped build momentum, habits, and confidence.
-It’s just the beginning of what’s possible.</p>

 <hr>
 <h1>Day 1</h1>